-All refugee applicants should present a DSS-6247, Notification of Refugee Arrival and Intent to Apply for Benefits form when applying for public benefits.
+All refugee applicants who resettle through a Refugee Resettlement Agency (Appendix B) should present a DSS-6247, Notification of Refugee Arrival and Intent to Apply for Benefits form when applying for public benefits.
 If applicants do not present form DSS-6247, then they are responsible for providing their address, telephone number, and the name of the resettlement agency that assisted in their resettlement to the U.S.